Niels-IO/next-image-export-optimizer/README.md

 - Supports remote images which will be downloaded and optimized
 - Supports animated images (accepted formats: GIF and WEBP)

-This library makes a few assumptions:
+Placement of the images:

-- All images that should be optimized are stored inside the public folder like public/images (except for the statically imported images and remote images)
+- All images that should be optimized are stored inside the public folder like public/images (except for the statically imported images and remote images).
+The images are then referenced in the **src** attribute of the **\<ExportedImage />** component.

 ## Installation

 ```
 npm install next-image-export-optimizer

 # Or
 yarn add next-image-export-optimizer
 pnpm install next-image-export-optimizer